 The UCT Life Insurance Underwriters Short Course was designed in co-operation with a group of leading underwriters, senior medical officers and other industry leaders.
-The ASISA Academy pioneered this course from 2011 to 2015 to establish life insurance underwriting as a formal profession in South Africa.
+The ASISA Academy has pioneered this course which is seeing underwriting firmly established as a formal profession in South Africa.
 The course was designed to provide underwriters with both a broad overview of the insurance industry as well as a practical understanding of risk assessment.
 Particular attention is paid to human anatomy, physiology and pathology as well as financial underwriting and other non-medical risk factors.